Ericselvig/Load-balancer-proxy/README.md

 ## Workflow
 1. **Deployment**: The owner deploys the Load Balancer contract.
 2. **Registration**: The owner registers the implementation contracts in the registry and deploys and links the appropriate library contracts.
-3. **Usage**: The user interacts with the proxy contract to access the functionality provided by the implementation contracts.
+3. **Usage**: The user interacts with the proxy contract using low-level calls to access the functionality provided by the implementation contracts.

 ## Project Structure